Unsupervised Text-to-Speech Synthesis by Unsupervised Automatic Speech Recognition: Abstract

 \section{Abstract}

-An unsupervised text-to-speech synthesis (TTS) system learns to generate the speech waveform corresponding to any written sentence in a language by observing: 1) a collection of untranscribed speech waveforms in that language; 2) a collection of texts written in that language without access to any transcribed speech.
+An unsupervised text-to-speech synthesis (TTS) system learns to generate speech waveforms corresponding to any written sentence in a language by observing: 1) a collection of untranscribed speech waveforms in that language; 2) a collection of texts written in that language without access to any transcribed speech.
 Developing such a system can significantly improve the availability of speech technology to languages without a large amount of parallel speech and text data.
-This paper proposes an unsupervised TTS system by leveraging recent advances in unsupervised automatic speech recognition (ASR).
+This paper proposes an unsupervised TTS system based on an alignment module that outputs pseudo-text and another synthesis module that uses pseudo-text for training and real text for inference.
 Our unsupervised system can achieve comparable performance to the supervised system in seven languages with about 10-20 hours of speech each.
 A careful study on the effect of text units and vocoders has also been conducted to better understand what factors may affect unsupervised TTS performance.
-The samples generated by our models can be found at https://cactuswiththoughts.github.io/UnsupTTS-Demo.
+The samples generated by our models can be found at \url{https://cactuswiththoughts.github.io/UnsupTTS-Demo}, and our code can be found at \url{https://github.com/lwang114/UnsupTTS}.

 \textbf{Index Terms}: speech synthesis, speech recognition, unsupervised learning